Overview and Purpose

 - Funeral honors duty performed by persons who are not members of the uniformed services, such as members of veterans' service organizations, is not “service in the uniformed services.”

-Military Caregiver leave provides up to 26 weeks of unpaid leave to an employee to care for a family member (spouse, son, daughter, parent, or next of kin) who is injured while serving on active military duty or for veterans who are undergoing medical treatment, recuperation or therapy for serious injury or illness that occurred any time during the five years preceding the date of treatment.
+Military Caregiver Leave provides up to 26 weeks of unpaid time off to an employee to care for a family member (spouse, son, daughter, parent, or next of kin) who is injured while serving on active military duty or for veterans who are undergoing medical treatment, recuperation or therapy for serious injury or illness that occurred any time during the five years preceding the date of treatment.

 - Certification for Serious Injury or Illness of Covered Service member for Military Family Leave form (PDF) or written documentation confirming that the covered service member’s injury or illness was incurred in the line of duty on active duty, that the covered service member is undergoing treatment for such injury or illness by a health care provider, and that specific information on the amount and duration of leave the employee needs.